johnrobertlawson/stochWRF/README.md

 8. ### `phys/module_bl_shinhong.F`
   1. Line 28: Passing tsq,qsq into script
-  2. Line 207: Creating temporary variables for later comp, and defining tsq, qsq
+  2. Line 207: Creating temporary variables for later comp, and defining tsq, qsq; initialising
   3. Line 271: Adding xkzhl to 2D call (this is the K_H values we need for variances)
   4. Line 283: Computing variances
   5. Line 319: Adding xkzhl